-This plant thrives best in low light conditions.
+This plant thrives best in low-light conditions.
 However, if grown indoors, it can also tolerate high indoor light or medium to bright indirect light.

 The only difference is that it will require frequent watering up to once a week.
 With more light, plants will use water at a higher rate.

-The ideal temperature range for the dwarf dracaena lies between 65° and 80° degrees Fahrenheit, but it can tolerate colder temperatures up to 40° degrees Fahrenheit.
+The ideal room temperatures range for the dwarf dracaena lies between 65° and 80° degrees Fahrenheit, but it can tolerate colder temperatures up to 40° degrees Fahrenheit.

-The dwarf dracaena generally does best when grown on the dry end of the watering spectrum.
-The slow growth of the plant makes it difficult to determine symptoms of over or under watering.
+The dwarf dracaena generally does best when grown on the “soil dry” end of the watering spectrum.
+The plant’s slow growth makes it difficult to determine symptoms of over or under-watering.

-Sometimes, symptoms such as brown tips or brown spots on the leaves can show up a few weeks after the initial damage has occured.
+Sometimes, symptoms such as brown tips or brown spots on the leaves can show up a few weeks after the initial damage has occurred.

 This is why it’s best to keep weekly track of water application or consider using a self-watering planter.

-Changing factors in the environment such as light and temperature also affect how frequently and how much you should water your plant.
+Changing environmental factors, such as light and temperature, also affect the watering schedule of how frequently and how much you should water your plant.

-When the soil for Dracaena has a low moisture level and is almost dried out it is a good sign of your plant needs watering.
+When the soil for Dracaena has a low moisture level and is almost dried out is a good sign that your plant needs watering.

-Due to its slow growth rate, the Dracaena compacta does not need a lot of feeding.
+Due to its slow growth rate, Dracaena Janet Craig compacta does not need a lot of feeding.

-However, if the plant has not been repotted for a few years, you can feed some fertilizers in summer and spring, every one to two months.
+However, if the plant has not been repotted for a few years, you can feed it some liquid fertilizer in summer and spring every one to two months.

 Soil and Transplanting

-A bagged potting soil for house plants like an African violet soil mix works well.
+Like an African violet soil mix, bagged potting soil for house plants works well.

-Check up every spring to make sure that the roots of the plant aren’t filling the pot.
+Check up every spring to ensure that the plant’s roots aren’t filling the pot.
 If they are, repot your plant to a larger pot.

 Grooming and Maintenance

-The dracaena compacta is an easy plant to grow but require some attention to stay in the best condition.
+Dracaena compacta is an easy plant to grow but slow-growing and require some attention to stay in the best condition.

-Keep an eye on the level of air humidity as it can affect the appearance and growth of the plant.
+Keep an eye on the level of air humidity and air circulation, as it can affect the appearance and growth of the plant.

-The ideal humidity level is at 25%.
+The ideal humidity level is at 25% percent.
 If the humidity is low, compacta can dry out.
 If it’s too high, you may end up overwatering the plant without realizing it.

 To keep the leaves in their best shape, wipe them with a damp cloth once a month to remove dirt and dust.